bibbycodes/tic-tac-toe/README.md

 ```

 The only challenge that this presented was that I had to convert column values to symbols in my 'add' method
-which takes in a piece (X or O) and a postion in the accepted formats of A1 and ["C", "3"]:
+which takes in a piece (X or O) and a postion in the accepted formats of A1 or ["A", "1"]:

 ```ruby
 def add(piece, position)